 4] Check your Warranty

-Most of the time, your SSD’s warranty is close to its lifecycle.
-For example, if the warranty of your SSD is 5 years and 600 TBW and you have used to same for like 2 years, it is pretty acceptable to say that your device will run for 3-4 years more.
-There are a lot of different factors responsible for the lifespan of an SSD, things such as TBW or MTBF are very crucial.
+Most of the time, your SSD’s warranty is nearing the end of its lifecycle.
+For example, if your SSD has a 5-year warranty and 600 TBW, and you have used it for the same amount for, like, 2 years, it is pretty reasonable to say that your device will run for 3-4 years more.
+There are many factors that affect the lifespan of an SSD; metrics such as TBW and MTBF are crucial.
 That is why you should consult your manufacturer and ask them how long your SSD will last.

 Read: SSD Optimization Tips for better performance on PC